hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ## Changes

 The platform `AddressBook` lifecycle is being replaced with a new `roster` lifecycle.
-A new feature flag `addressbook.useLegacyConfigTxt` will be used to toggle between the current `config.txt` based address book lifecycle and the new `roster` lifecycle.
-The feature flag will be set to `true` by default.
-The new `roster` lifecycle will be enabled by setting the flag to `false`.
+A new feature flag `addressbook.useRosterLifecycle` will be used to toggle between the current `config.txt` based address book lifecycle and the new `roster` lifecycle.
+The feature flag will be set to `fakse` by default.
+The new roster lifecycle will be enabled by setting the flag to `true`.

 ### Architecture and/or Components